MatiasG19/refuel-tracker/.docs/Contribute.md

 **(Optional) affected_code_keyword:**

 Keyword(s) for affected part of code.
-Can be comma seperated when multiple parts of code are affected.
-Perenthesis are optionial when no keyword is neccessary.
+Can be comma separated when multiple parts of code are affected.
+Parenthesis are optional when no keyword is necessary.

 **type:**